ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connections using Rendezvous().
 Requiring this property limits the choice of mappings to underlying protocols, which can reduce efficiency.
-For example, it prevents the transport system from mapping Connections to SCTP streams, where the first transmitted data takes the role of an active open signal {{I-D.ietf-taps-impl}}.
+For example, it prevents the Transport Services system from mapping Connections to SCTP streams, where the first transmitted data takes the role of an active open signal {{I-D.ietf-taps-impl}}.